 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Research resources for chemical and biomolecular engineering

-Please note: Access to SciFinder requires a username and password.
+Please note: Access to SciFinder-n requires creating a username and password.
 This link will take you to the instructions for creating an individual account.
 If you are creating an account for the first time and are off-campus, please use the Tulane VPN.

 Inspec is a leading bibliographic information database covering the fields of physics, electronics, computing, control engineering and information technology with more than 7.7 million records taken from 3,500 technical and scientific journals and 1,500 conference proceedings.
 Also known as Engineering Village.

 Biomedical, pharmaceutical and medical device research including Medline + 5 million records not covered in Medline.
 Indexes 7500+ current, mostly peer-reviewed journals.
 Includes proceedings and conference abstracts.